How to Prepare for and Escape a House Fire

 • Check for cigarette butts.
 Chairs and sofas catch on fire fast and burn fast.

-• Don't put ashtrays on them.
+• Avoid placing ashtrays on upholstered furniture.
 If people have been smoking in the home, check for cigarettes under cushions.

 • Be alert - don’t smoke in bed!
 If you are sleepy, have been drinking, or have taken medicine that makes you drowsy, put your cigarette out first.